stigkj/gradle-dependency-lock-plugin/README.md

 *dependencyLock.overrideFile*

-Allows the user to specify a file of overrides.
+Allows the user to specify a file with lock overrides.
 This file should be in the lock file format specified below in the Lock File Format section.
-These will override the locked values in the dependencies.lock file.
-They will be respected when running generateLock.
+These will override the values in the dependencies.lock file.
+They will be used when running generateLock.

     ./gradlew -PdependencyLock.overrideFile=override.lock <tasks>